The Incorrigible Giantess

 The Giantesses in the exhibition, their violent landscapes, and their animal companions draw attention to alternative models of kinship, sexuality, power and politics.
 To enter the exhibition is to enter their world; if not by invitation, then by compulsion.
 As Oscar yi Hou writes in Texts on Giantesses, the companion publication to the exhibition: All these Giantesses want to do is eat, move, smoke, recline, or stare.
 Your presence is optional.

-The exhibtion is accompanied by a zine containing texts by the artist and her close friends and collaborators, as well as a limited original print edition.
-For further inquiries, please contact Paddy at email@example.com.
+The exhibtion is accompanied by a zine, Texts on Giantesses, containing essays by the artist and her close friends and collaborators, as well as a limited original print edition.